tuoomz/portfolio-tracker/README.md

 ## Interacting with the Endpoints

 We have integrated the Swagger plugin for easy interaction with our application's endpoints.
-You can access the Swagger documentation at the following URL:
+You can access the Swagger documentation when the app is running at the following URL :

 [Swagger Documentation](http://localhost:3000/api/)